performous/performous-docker/README.md

 Optional Arguments:
-  -b <Git Branch>: Build the specified git branch, tag, or sha -p <Pull Request #>: Build the specified Github Pull Request number -m : Use Meson to build
+  -b <Git Branch>: Build the specified git branch, tag, or sha -p <Pull Request #>: Build the specified Github Pull Request number -g : Generate Packages
-  -c : Use Cmake to build
-  -g : Generate Packages
   -r <Repository URL>: Git repository to pull from
   -R : Perform a 'Release' Cmake Build (Default is 'RelWithDebInfo')